Calling SOS seems like the right thing to do.

 Until now, this has been the only solution available.
-Bottle reNew is a BC pilot project aimed at reusing wine bottles (8 – 10 times) for reuse in the wine industry.
+Boutèy’s aim is to reuse existing wine bottles in their found state (8 – 10 times) for reuse in the wine industry.
 Bottles will be collected, sanitized and resold at a lower cost to wineries.

 Bottle reuse projects have demonstrated that the difference between using a new bottle 650g of CO2 emissions per bottle versus 6g to wash the bottle and reuse it.
 Reusing the wine bottle can have a significant impact.

-~Trina Plamondon is the project lead for Boutèy.
-Boutèy‘s mission is to reduce the amount of virgin glass bottles being manufactured to the carbon footprint of the wine bottle.
+~Trina Plamondon is the Founder of Boutèy.
+Located in BC, Canada Boutèy‘s mission is to reduce the amount of virgin glass bottles being manufactured and to reduce the carbon footprint of the wine bottle.
 Find out more at http://www.boutey.ca